 There are no restrictions on candidate/advisor consultations, but the extent of these interactions must be disclosed to the examining committee and the graduate office.

 The examination will be taken no later than May 15 in the year after passing the Doctoral Candidacy Exam (DCE).
-For most students, this preliminary exam will be taken during their second year in the graduate program.
-Failure to take the preliminary exam in a timely fashion, absent approval of a petition to the faculty for special consideration, constitutes a lack of satisfactory progress toward the PhD degree and constitutes grounds for removal from the PhD program.
+For most students, this thesis proposal exam will be taken during their second year in the graduate program.
+Failure to take the thesis proposal exam in a timely fashion, absent approval of a petition to the faculty for special consideration, constitutes a lack of satisfactory progress toward the PhD degree and constitutes grounds for removal from the PhD program.

 A one-page Project Summary for the written research proposal must be submitted with the Written Proposal.
 The Written Proposal and Project Summary must be distributed to the Graduate Program Office and the committee members at least one week in advance of the scheduled examination date.